Your intranet can be an indispensable tool in implementing the universal banker model.

 If you want more information on how you can leverage your intranet to manage change, our Founder & CEO, Carolyn Douglas, recently published a blog on how your intranet can assist with change management.

 Staff Training using Training Applications

 To become universal bankers, tellers need to be cross-trained on new products and services.
-If you are doing in branch training, you can utilize the intranet’s training calendar application to organize classes, sessions, and registration.
-Staff can view the courses and sessions on the intranet, and register for the classes which best meets their schedule.
+If you are doing in-branch training, you can utilize the intranet’s training calendar application to organize classes, sessions, and registration.
+Staff can view the courses and sessions on the intranet, and register for the classes which best meet their schedule.

 Supporting Universal Bankers with Online Forms

 The role of the intranet doesn’t stop once universal bankers are trained.
 The intranet can act as the organized, searchable index for all types of banking product information.
 When interacting with customers, universal bankers can use the intranet to quickly lookup product information, application forms, and current rates.
 Because the intranet is a web application, it can run on a tablet, allowing universal bankers to pull up information where the customer is sitting.